-Exemption 21 will let you perform the duties of master on a vehicular ferry-in-chains attached to the shore by cable without a certificate of competency.
+Exemption 21 lets existing holders perform the duties of master on a vehicular ferry-in-chains attached to the shore by cable without a certificate of competency.

-We may impose additional restrictions on your operation depending on the condition of the waters you are operating in.
+Additional restrictions may have been imposed on operations depending on the condition of the waters the holder is operating in.

 Legislation and incorporated material